 Our black & white photography course will teach you how to take amazing b&w photos within a month or less.
 Join our mini course and start taking your photos to the next level!

 In this episode, I speak with celebrity portrait photographer Jesse Dittmar.
 Jesse has been photographing well-known actors and public figures for many years.
 He’s a master at making famous subjects look like old friends.
-His peaceful and candid approach to photography has made him one of the leading celebrity photographers in the industry.
+His peaceful and candid approach to

 We talk about: